ryee98/jpmc-movie-theater/README.md

   * added mockito library to enable mocking of dependencies
   * created config, model, service, and util packages
   * created service classes for performing business operations.
+  * added interface classes to service classes.
+Changed the method signature of the pricing service and reservation service to simplify usage.
+  * addressed issue with flakey unit tests due to time they are run.